 The specify multiple factors tool allows you to quickly and efficiently explore a number of scenarios in your sample size table.
 In the specify multiple factors tool you can enter one or more values for each of the assumptions required in that table.
 If you enter multiple values for a particular assumption then each of these will be used in the table above and if this is done for more than one assumption then all combinations of all the values will be included in the main table.

-In sample size determination you may sometimes not have a direct estimate of a required value for the sample size calculation.
+When determining the sample size that you need for your trial to produce a statistical significant result, you may sometimes not have a direct estimate of a required value for the sample size calculation.
 However, you may have access to additional information which could be used to derive this value.
 In nQuery in these scenarios we provide side tables.

 For example, in a one way analysis of variance using nQuery if we had three groups and we want to derive a value for the variance of means if we select the variance of means row the effects size side table will appear below the main table.
 In this table we could enter the expected means in each of the three groups and derive a value for the variance of means by entering the values, selecting compute and then clicking transfer to place it in the main table.

-In nQuery a large number of tables provide these types of side tables, to allow you to quickly get from results that you are likely to have, to those that are required for the sample size calculation.
+In our sample size software a large number of tables provide these types of side tables, to allow you to quickly get from results that you are likely to have, to those that are required for your sample size determination.
 These range from effects size side tables like shown here to those that specify a covariance matrix in a repeated measure design to a complex survival simulation scenario.